AdobeDocs/experience-platform.en/help/edge/home.md

 * Increases the speed of innovation
 * Creates sustained competitive advantages for Adobe customers

-A single consolidated edge system allows customers to manage their advertising, marketing or personalization campaigns across all channels as an integrated experience.
-It allows [!DNL Adobe] to deliver services with lower total cost of ownership for customers.
-It also helps increase the speed of product innovation by making the real-time edge pluggable and allowing [!DNL Adobe] and its customers to more rapidly add new capabilities and customer-defined logic to that real time system.
+A single consolidated edge system allows customers to manage their advertising, marketing, or personalization campaigns across all channels as an integrated experience.
+It also allows Adobe to deliver services with lower total cost of ownership for customers.
+The edge system is designed to accommodate most types of data, allowing you to map your own data model to be ingested by multiple Experience Cloud products.

 ## Video overview {#video}